Dyson V11 Outsize Review

 • Deep cleaning: 100%

-It’s the first cordless vacuum I’ve tested with a straight 100% with the tests above.
-The high airflow and excellent agitation is a huge reason why it had perfect scores.
+It’s the first cordless vacuum I’ve tested, and it’s straight 100% with the tests above.
+The high airflow and excellent agitation are primary reasons it earned perfect scores.

-However, I will further point out potential issues, like the lack of seal behind the brush.
+However, I will further point out potential issues, like the lack of a seal behind the brush.

 Hard floor results